Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial11.md

 In the next investigation, you will learn to use **command substitution** and **math operations** in your shell scripts.

-## INVESTIGATION 3: COMMAND SUBSTITUTION / MATH OPERATIONS
+## INVESTIGATION 3: Command Substitution / Math Operations

 In this investigation, you will learn how to use **command substitution** and **math operations** in your shell scripts.